Here's where you can find the theories on RWBY. Make sure to put your theories in the folders they fit best.

 The reason Jaune never attended a battle schoolwas because he wasn't allowed to, and for good reason.
 Why on earth would a member of an esteemed lineage of warriors not go through proper battle training when he clearly wants to?
 Simple: His family didn't let him, but not because they didn't believe in him.
 Jaune will turn out to be a Living Macguffin of some sort, most likely due to something one of his ancestors did to save a lot of lives.
 This meant that he could never fall into the wrong hands, lest he be used for evil.
 Thus, becoming a huntsman was out of the question, and he was likely never told in order to allow him to live a normal life.
 Remember his comment about being tired of being the damsel in distress?
 It was foreshadowing.
 He will in fact be the damsel who needs to be rescued from the clutches of evil in this story.

-Jaune ISN'T a living MacGuffin, just a guy with protective parents.
-Ozpin is aware of all of this.Even if his family has a history of being Hunters, maybe his parents don't want Jaune to live such a dangerous life (one parent dead due to Grim, surviving one doesn't want the same fate for Jaune perhaps?).
-However, since Jaune knows about his family legacy, he probably made a deal with his parents: if I can get into the school, you have to let me go.
+Jaune is NOT a living MacGuffin, just a guy with protective parents.
+Ozpin is aware of all of this.Even if his family has a history of being Hunters, maybe his parents don't want Jaune to live such a dangerous life (one parent dead due to Grimm, surviving one doesn't want the same fate for Jaune perhaps?).
+However, since Jaune knows about his family legacy, he probably made a deal with his parents: "If I can get into the school, you have to let me go."
 Cue getting the fake transcripts, and faking his way into the school.
 Ozpin has probably figured all this out, or knew from the start, and is letting Jaune continue as a Hunter because he believes Jaune has a good deal of potential, and just needs to use it.
 Might also explain Ozpin's Sink Or Swim tactics, he is trying to force not only Jaune, but everyone to their full potential.

 Jaune's heroic ancestors?
 They also cheated their way to their heroism.Like Jaune, they were Unlucky Everydudes who shoved their way into a combat institution without proper start because they want to be recognized as great warriors, but as they got in they encounter various tribulations and grim fates along the way.
 They were good at ordering others what to do, again just like Jaune.
 By becoming leaders, they can take more credit of their heroics than their subordinates, becoming Famed in Story.
 It's likely that they never tell this to Jaune himself.
 This will also be the reason Prof. Ozpin appointed him as a leader - because he not only knows Jaune's ancestors were great leaders too, but also the fact that they, well, cheated their ways in.